ietf-wg-cellar/ebml-specification/specification.markdown

 ## VINT Examples

 This table shows examples of Variable Size Integers with lengths from 1 to 5 octets.
+The Size column refers to the size of the VINT\_DATA in bits.
 The Representation column depicts a binary expression of Variable Size Integers where VINT\_WIDTH is depicted by '0', the VINT\_MARKER as '1', and the VINT\_DATA as 'x'.

 Octet Length | Size | Representation
 -------------|------|:-------------------------------------------------